 - It takes a long time to get assessed for therapies and then a long time to receive therapeutic interventions.

 - Services often do not work or communicate in an integrated way.

 - A lack of services/beds and access to counsellors cause longer waiting times and result in more hospital admissions or urgent interventions.

 - The mental health system needs significant funding investment.

 - Treatments and therapies need to be person-centred.

 - There needs to be better integration of mental and physical health care services.

 What did we do?

-NHS England was leading on this project and the feedback has been shared with them to help develop their long term plan for mental health care in England.
-You can follow their progress on the NHS England website here: www.england.nhs.uk/ourwork/
+NHS England were leading on this project and the feedback has been shared with them to help develop their long term plan for mental health care in England.
+You can follow their progress on the NHS England website: www.england.nhs.uk/ourwork/

 If you would like to read more information about this engagement please see the downloads section below.